octachrome/piberry/README.md

 ### Using ALSA

-The audio pipeline also runs on x86 (or whatever) Linux, using ALSA for audio.
+For testing, you can also build the audio pipeline on x86 (or whatever) Linux, using ALSA for audio.

 - Run `aplay -l` and pick which sound card you want to play audio with.
 Note the card number and subdevice number.